franciscozorrilla/Chalmers-iGEM2018/README.md

 ## Overview

 Presented in this repository is a framework developed for community dynamic flux balance analysis simulations, COM-dFBA.
 This tool can be used to simulate, analyze, and visualize complex microbial communities such as the gut microbiome.
 The desired community environment is simulated by generating mass balances around user-defined exchange metabolites of interest, allowing the user to analyze competitive and cooperative interactions between organisms.
-Additionaly, the repository includes the reconstruction script for generating a draft genome scale model for the probiotic _Saccharomyces boulardii_, an organism of high research interest with no high quality GEM avaialable.
+Additionaly, this repository includes the reconstruction script for generating a draft genome scale model for the probiotic _Saccharomyces boulardii_, an organism of high research interest with no high quality GEM avaialable.

 ## Citation